-If you plan to remove paint that may date back to 1978 or earlier, chances are good that it contains dangerous amounts of lead and you need to hire a professional for removing the paint.
+If you plan to remove paint that may date back to 1978 or earlier, chances are good that it contains dangerous amounts of lead and you will need to hire a professional to safely remove the paint.
 If in doubt as to whether or not you are dealing with lead paint, you can do a simple chemical test - ask for a kit at your paint store.